-Large strappy leaves branch off this very tall, robust plant that can grow to 2m or more.
-The exotic flowers sprout from the top and are a vivid shade of red.
-They resemble pink flamingoes bending over to drink.
+Large strappy leaves branch off this very tall, robust plant that can grow to five feet or more.
+The exotic red flowers resemble flamingoes bending over to drink and look quite bizarre.

-When smoked the leaves are reputedly hallucinogenic but the plant is toxic so probably not wise to try.
+When dried and smoked the leaves are reputedly hallucinogenic although the plant is highly toxic so don't try this at home.

-Unlike most lobelia they prefer a sandy, well drained soil in full sun and are drought resistant.
-We have ours in a sheltered sunny spot and they are watered when the leaves look parched.
+Unlike most lobelia they prefer a sandy, well drained soil in full sun and are drought resistant when established.
+Place in a sheltered sunny spot and water only when the leaves look parched.
 Frost tolerant so a dry mulch is beneficial.

 If cut down in winter they will grow in late spring.